jcruden/robot-planning/README.md

 # robot-planning

-Simple robot exploration + planning demos on a 2.5D elevation grid (pygame + numpy).
-Includes a simulated 3D LiDAR, frontier selection, and an A* path planner that accounts for uphill cost.
+ME133 Project.
+Robot exploration + planning demos on a 2.5D elevation grid (pygame + numpy).
+Includes a simulated 3D LiDAR, frontier selection, and an A* path planner that accounts for uphill cost and avoids craters.
+Voxel diagram of grid as well.

 ## Run